webpro-nl/knip/packages/docs/src/content/docs/guides/configuring-project-files.md

 you think there are too many files in the analysis, this could be the first step in selecting the right files for the analysis.

-Say we need to explicitly add route files as entry files, except those starting with an underscore.
+For example, we need to explicitly add route files as entry files, except those starting with an underscore.
 Then we can use a negated pattern like so:

 ```json
 {